-To address the threats against human health posed by current and future coronavirus strains, with the support of the Danish government in the form of a grant, we have launched the Adaptive and Intelligent Vaccine for a Rapid Response against Corona Viruses, or AICoV, program to improve both vaccine design and pandemic preparedness.
+To address the threats against human health posed by current and future coronavirus strains, with the support of the Danish government in the form of a grant, we have launched the Adaptive and Intelligent Vaccine for a Rapid Response against Corona Viruses, or AICoV.
+This program aims to improve our vaccine design and pandemic preparedness capabilities, not only for coronaviruses but also for other emerging viruses that pose a threat to human health.
 The backbone of AICoV is our third, proprietary AI platform, RAVEN, which we are developing to bring our unique, AI technology approach to vaccine design and development for viral diseases.

-We believe, our RAVEN platform will address the public health threat posed by emerging viral diseases in three key areas:
+We believe, our RAVEN platform will address the public health threat posed by emerging viral diseases in two key areas:

-- 1. The need to act fast when the next coronavirus emerges.
+- 1. The need for a viral platform that can address unmet medical needs in viral diseases such as future coronaviruses, respiratory syncytial virus and cytomegalovirus. - 2.
+The need to act fast when the next pandemic virus emerges.
 RAVEN will allow for highly, broadly effective vaccines for human use in, initially, less than 11 weeks.
-We believe we will be able to significantly reduce this timeline in the coming years. - 2.
-The need for a viral platform that can address other unmet medical needs in viral diseases such as respiratory syncytial virus and cytomegalovirus. - 3.
-The potential need for a second generation COVID-19 vaccine that overcomes the limitations of current approaches.
+We believe we will be able to significantly reduce this timeline in the coming years.

-RAVEN combines the essential AI tools from our PIONEER platform with structural in silico AI tools from EDEN to arrive at a novel potent B- and T-cell vaccine design concept (see Figure 25 below).
-Our goal with RAVEN is to identify minimal spike protein constructs for generation of neutralizing antibodies (B-cell driven) and to incorporate potent T-cell epitopes with high population coverage from the entire viral genome to ensure elimination of infected cells in any stage of the viral replication cycle.
+RAVEN combines the essential AI tools from our PIONEER platform with structural in silico AI tools from EDEN to arrive at a novel potent B- and T-cell vaccine design concept (see Figure 26 below).
+Our goal with RAVEN is to identify minimal constructs from viral fusion proteins for the generation of neutralizing antibodies (B-cell driven) and to incorporate potent T-cell epitopes with high population coverage from the entire viral genome to ensure elimination of infected cells in any stage of the viral replication cycle.
 We combine both elements seamlessly into a novel vaccine the efficacy of which we believe is further enhanced by application of our proprietary antigen presenting cell targeting delivery technology from our EVX-03 product candidate.
-We believe the combination of these technologies including our novel approach to DNA plasmid manufacturing will allow for the rapid development of a new vaccine for future coronavirus outbreaks.
+We believe the combination of these technologies including our novel approach to DNA plasmid manufacturing will allow for the rapid development of a new vaccine for future virus outbreaks.

-Figure 25: Current workflow for the design of an integrated B- and T-cell vaccine using our proprietary RAVEN platform.
+Figure 26: Current workflow for the design of an integrated B- and T-cell corona vaccine using our proprietary RAVEN platform.